lthiery/helium/README.md

 # helium

-Helium apps and crates in Rust
+Unofficial Helium apps and crates done for fun.